BembelBytes/pydiabas/README.md

 > **getResult(ediabas, name, [set=1])** -> *str* | *bytes* | *int* | *float* | *None*
 >
 > Accesses the **EDIABAS** result and searches the given result set (defaults to 1, as this is the first set containing data returned by the job) data with the given name.
-> Checks the format of the data, gets the data and casts it to the most appropriate python data type.
+> Checks the format of the data, gets the data and casts it to the most appropriate Python data type.
 If no data with the name is found, *None* will be returned.
 >
 > Parameter **ediabas** must be an *EDIABAS* instance.
 > Parameter **name** must be a *str*.